NTB45/Kanon-Windows11-Guide/README.md

         rlvm

-If it runs and opens a file picker, then close it and paste your files roughly in Ubuntu/home/username/Kanon
+If it runs and opens a file picker, then close it and paste your files roughly in debain/home/YOURUsername/Kanon for easy access.

 then open rlvm again